aksingh135/Ligand-screening/README.md

        6. View output.txt in excel

 ### 2. Feature selection
-Docking scores and experimental data were used as features for the classification models.
+Docking scores and previous experimental data were used as features for the classification models.
 - Docking data was converted to a binary format using a threshold determined via EC50 values comparable to the particular GPCR agonist: [Pos_data_BioAssay_Activity.ipynb](https://colab.research.google.com/drive/1S3Ml0gHAuu9491m7nRKi7jzk3moOOGV0?usp=sharing) anything at the threshold and above was labeled with '1' and anything below was '0'.
 - Experimental data was converted to binary such that '1' was assigned to binding and '0' indicated non-binding.